- 2 plans available + optional add-ons

 A manufacturer’s warranty is a guarantee from an appliance manufacturer—such as Samsung, Frigidaire, or GE—that its product will perform as advertised for a specific amount of time (usually one to two years).
 However, some manufacturers might cover expensive components—such as a motor—under an extended warranty for a longer period of time.

-If you want to cover an electronic or specific home appliance, you’ll have to register your product at the time of purchase to activate your coverage.
+If you want to cover an electronic or specific home appliance, such as a clothes washer or a water heater, you’ll have to register your product at the time of purchase to activate your coverage.
 The manufacturer will outline procedures for you to follow in the event that a covered appliance needs service while it’s under warranty.

 |Appliance insurance||Manufacturer’s warranty|